timonweb/django-tailwind/docs/usage.md

 python manage.py tailwind start
 ```

 This will start a long-running process that watches files for changes.
-Use a combination of `CTRL` + `C` to terminate
+Use `CTRL + C` to terminate the process.
-the process.

-Several things are happening behind the scenes at that moment:
+Several things happen behind the scenes:

 1. The stylesheet is updated every time you add or remove a CSS class in a Django template.
 2. The `django-browser-reload` watches for changes in HTML and CSS files.
-When a Django template or CSS is updated,
-   browser refreshes them.
-That gives you a smooth development experience without the need to reload the page to see
+When a Django template or CSS file is updated, the browser refreshes automatically, providing a smooth development experience without needing to reload the page manually.
-   updates.

-## Building for production
+## Building for Production

 To create a production build of your theme, run: